1Kuso4ek1/ibs/README.md

 # ibs
-IBS is the simplest build system for linux
+IBS is the simplest build system
 ## Changelog
 #### 07.12.20
 > Now you can write instruction files for windows and linux.